 The programme aims to teach swimming proficiency and water survival skills to children to minimize drowning incidences in a fun manner.
 These skills are necessary in view that more than 60% of drowning incidences in Singapore (from 2005 to 2008) occurred in open waters, such as the seas, rivers and reservoirs.

-The SwimSafer programme consists of six progressive stages, each comprising 12 hours of lesson time.
+In 2018, the new syllabus Swimsafer 2.0 has been introduced to include two assessment parts, a practical and a knowledge assessment.
+As before, the practical will consists of six progressive stages, each comprising 12 hours of lesson time.
+For the knowledge assessment, each child has to log in to the Active Sg web-based portal to complete a knowledge test.
 Survival and activity skills are taught in each stage of the programme, working progressively toward the next stage.

-At the end of each stage, each child will receive a stage completion certificate indicating his/ her individual skill achievements.
-A badge will be awarded upon the completion of each stage.
+At the end of each stage, each child will receive a stage completion certificate indicating his/her individual skill achievements.

-At.
-St Hilda's, SwimSafer Programme takes place at the Primary 3 level.
+St Hilda's SwimSafer Programme takes place at the Primary 3 level.
 It is a compulsory programme for all students, as swimming is part of the PE syllabus rolled out by the Ministry.

 The programme will be conducted by Swimsafer Certified Instructors engaged by the school.
-Swimming lessons will be conducted during curriculum hours in 2016.
+Swimming lessons will be conducted during curriculum hours in 2018.
 The programme will run in the first semester.
-More information will be provided for the students and parents via a briefing and a letter, 4 weeks before the start of the programme.
+More information will be provided for the students and parents via a briefing and a letter.

 Below is a suggested list of things your child should bring: